 - Safety is at risk.

-- The project needs to pass inspection or it could present a problem in a future home inspection.
+- The project needs to pass inspection or it could present a problem in a future home sale.

 How to Find a Reputable Contractor

 When hiring a professional contractor, it’s important to conduct thorough research.
 A contractor should have the necessary qualifications and experience to complete the renovation project effectively.
-Here are some factors to consider when hiring a professional and tips for how to choose judiciously.
+What follows are some factors to consider when looking for the best local contractors and tips for how to choose judiciously.

 - Look for a professional with an established business and reputation.
-If you aren’t sure where to begin, ask for recommendations from friends or acquaintances who can speak to the contractor’s work and skills.
+Ask for recommendations from friends or acquaintances who can speak to the contractor’s work and skills.

 - Ask for estimates from more than one professional before making a final decision.
 Be wary of contractors who promise significantly faster time frames or lower costs than the others, as this may signal an inferior quality of work.

 - Ensure the contractor has the necessary certifications, qualifications, and experience to complete the home improvement project.
-Verify their licensure through your state board, check their professional references, and reach out to the local Better Business Bureau and local credit bureau.
+Verify their general contractor license through the state board, check their professional references, and reach out to the local Better Business Bureau and local credit bureau.

-Additional factors to consider include geographic location, type of residence, and personal budget and timeline.
+Additional considerations that factor into how to hire a general contractor include geographic location, place and type of residence, and personal budget and timeline.

 Questions to Ask Your Local Contractor

-Asking a local contractor the right questions at the outset can minimize miscommunication and help get the results you want.
-Here are some recommended questions to ask a contractor throughout the home renovation process.
+Asking a local contractor the right questions at the outset can minimize miscommunication and help get the best possible results.
+The following are some recommended questions to ask a contractor throughout the home renovation process.

 Before hiring a contractor and starting the project: